appnexus/sicksync/README.md

 When true, this will tell `sicksync` to re-attempt to connect when the server disconnects.
 Using `CTRL+C` will not trigger a retry locally.
 Also runs a one-time sync beforehand to ensure any lost changes find their way home.

+### Project Options

+Project Options apply only to each individual project, and can be changed at any time.

+`project: {project-name}`

+Generated automatically if when using `sicksync add-project`, but is the label used in debugging messages when syncing.

+`sourceLocation: {filepath}`

+The file-path you want to watch and sync with. sicksync will also watch any nested file-changes (recursively) and update the remote machine with changes.

+`destinationLocation: {filepath}`

+The location on your remote machine you wish to apply changes to.

+`excludes: {array of relative filepaths or globs}`

+An array of file(s) or filepath(s) that, when matched, sicksync will ignore and not send changes.
+Editor configuration and `.git/*` files are generally ok to ignore.
+Uses [`minimatch`](https://github.com/isaacs/minimatch) for globbing.

+`websocketPort: {number}`

+The port number which you want BOTH the local and remote machines to use for websocket-syncing.

+`userName: {string}`

+The username you use to log into the remote machine with. sicksync will use this to start the syncing process, as well as copy files over.

+`hostname: {string}`

+The hostname or ip address of the remote machine you wish to sync with.

+`prefersEncrypted: {boolean}`

+Flag that will turn on or off encrypted sync messages.

 `followSymLinks: {boolean}`

 When true, this will tell `sicksync` to follow and sync files and folders that are symlinked.
 Defaults to `false` in setup.